 Please call the Church office 612-874-0133 to make arrangements for the funeral service and the lunch.

 Funeral Lunch Coordinator (call the church office)

 You may obtain the name and telephone number of the current St. Paul's Church Women Kitchen Coordinator from the church office if you desire further information.

-____1) Call Pastor Wells and set up time to meet; also to set time for funeral, in cooperation with funeral director.
+____1) Call Pastor and set up time to meet; also to set time for funeral in cooperation with funeral director.

 ____2) Call Church Office, and get name and telephone number for Kitchen Coordinator to set up luncheon.
 This should be done as soon as funeral time is set.
-Make estimate of number of people to be serve
+Estimate the of number of people to be served.

 Dear Friends in Christ,